peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Do not quit for anybody else.
 Quit for yourself.

-## Important Notes About The Book
+## Important Note About The Book
 We do not drive a car on the highway without learning how to drive first.
 We do not fly a plane or do other activities that require knowledge to complete before learning how to first.
-Therefore, we must also not quit porn or masturbation before consciously deciding to.
+Therefore, we must also not quit porn or masturbation before consciously deciding to

-**It is your choice if you keep using porn/fapping while reading the book.**
+**You can continue watching porn/fapping while reading the book.**

 This advice may seem counter-intuitive, but really, it is not.
 Until you finish, you have no inclination to stop.
-Until the end of the book, if you feel like using, use; if you feel like not doing it, do not do it.

-**Another important message is to read to the end.**

-It breaks my heart to know that people will only read part way through this book.
-I want everybody to stop struggling, stop fighting themselves, and gain a higher level of control over their lives.
-Make it your most important goal to read this book without distractions, and make it essential to read at a pace where you truly understand, so do not skim to come to a proper understanding.
+You should not quit watching porn or masturbating until you finish this book.

+**Also, you should not ask any questions about this book before completing.
+They will likely be answered in the book.**

+## How To Finish This Book
+Many will not finish this book.
+They will lose motivation, and will forever be a victim to the porn trap until the day they die.
+This one drop in desire will result in the continous decline in enjoyment of living, when the cycle continues further.
+If you do not want this, make reading this book a priority.

 Your conscious intention to do something increases your brain's ability to wire in new ideas.
 I wish that with your conscious choice to learn the ideas expressed here, they will make a positive and valuable contribution to how you think, the actions you take, and the things you achieve.

+If you want to read this book, without getting stuck in the middle or procrastinating, make it your highest priority to read this book within a week.

+It should be your upmost priority to fufill this promise - then it shall be done.

 # Chapter 2.
 Benefits.md
 Leaving PMO provides many benefits and positives, as detailed in the introduction.
 These positives come from the changes in our neurochemistry and our ability to control our reactions to emotions.
 However, technically, leaving PMO has no positives - it is just the removal of negatives.